epsilon537/boxlambda/docs/components_dual_ym2149.md

 ### Dual YM2149 PSG Core Clock Frequency

 The core's clock frequency and PSG clock frequency (clock enable) are core module parameters.
 The core is instantiated with a clock frequency of 50MHz (BoxLambda's system clock domain) and a PSG clock frequency of 2MHz.
-I set the PSG clock frequency to 2MHz to match the Atari ST.
+I set the PSG clock frequency to 2 MHz to match the Atari ST.